 Democracy Promotion

-With the support of the United States, Colombia has transformed itself over the past 20 years from a fragile state into a vibrant democracy with a growing market-oriented economy.
+With the support of the United States, Colombia transformed itself over the past 25 years from a fragile state into a vibrant democracy with a growing market-oriented economy.
 In 2016, the Government of Colombia signed a peace accord with the Revolutionary Armed Forces of Colombia (FARC), ending more than half a century of conflict.
-Since 2016, the United States has provided more than $1 billion in direct and indirect support to peace implementation – by far the largest contribution of any international partner.
-The United States strongly supports Colombia’s efforts to secure the just and lasting peace the Colombian people deserve, and to make the promise of security and economic opportunity a reality for all Colombian people.
+Since 2017, the United States has provided more than $1.5 billion in assistance to support peace accord implementation – by far the largest contribution of any international partner.
+The United States strongly supports Colombia’s efforts to secure the just and lasting peace the Colombian people deserve, and to make the promise of security and economic opportunity a reality for all Colombians.
+In October 2022, Secretary of State Antony Blinken announced the United States would become the first international accompanier to the peace accord’s “Ethnic Chapter,” furthering U.S. commitment to Colombia’s peace process and ethnic inclusion.

-Colombia is a key U.S. partner in ongoing efforts to help Venezuela return to democracy and economic prosperity.
-Colombia’s leadership has been essential in coordinating regional support for Interim President Juan Guaidó, as well as condemning Maduro’s misrule and adopting policies to isolate his regime, including through the Organization of American States (OAS) and the Lima Group.
-The U.S. government has committed more than $700 million to help Colombia address the Venezuelan crisis and support the estimated 1.8 million Venezuelan refugees and migrants that Colombia hosts.
+Colombia remains a key U.S. partner in ongoing efforts to help democracy and economic prosperity return to Venezuela.
+Colombian leadership is essential in coordinating regional support to ensure the Maduro regime lives up to its commitments to hold free and fair elections in 2024, as well as condemning Maduro’s misrule, including through the Organization of American States (OAS).
+The U.S. government has committed more than $958 million to help Colombia address the Venezuelan crisis and support the estimated 3.2 million Venezuelan refugees and migrants that Colombia hosts.

 Law Enforcement and Security Cooperation

-The United States is committed to cooperating with Colombia to investigate, arrest, prosecute, and disrupt the members of transnational criminal organizations and terrorist groups whose activities, especially narcotrafficking, are devastating to the citizens of both countries.
+The United States closely cooperates with Colombia to investigate, arrest, prosecute, and disrupt transnational criminal organizations and terrorist groups whose activities, especially narcotrafficking, are devastating to the citizens of both countries and regional partners.
 Our efforts focus on strengthening rule of law and judicial institutions, including transitional justice; enhancing respect for human rights; boosting economic opportunities; developing and improving rural infrastructure; and confronting criminal activities, including narcotics production, illegal mining, and deforestation.
-Colombia is a strong partner for the United States on law enforcement and security issues, including counterterrorism and counternarcotics efforts.
-The United States strongly supports Colombia’s comprehensive, whole-of-government strategy for addressing the coca/cocaine problem, which focuses on integrated supply reduction by linking coca eradication operations with support to efforts to dismantle criminal organizational and financial infrastructure, stop and reverse the damage of the narcotics trade on the environment, and improve state presence through good governance and rural security measures.
+The United States strongly supports Colombia’s efforts to address the coca/cocaine problem, which focuses on integrating supply reduction with efforts to dismantle criminal organizational and financial infrastructure, stopping and reversing the damage of the narcotics trade on the environment, and improving state presence through good governance and rural security measures.

 In January 2020, Colombia designated Hizballah a terrorist organization and committed to adopting the broader U.S. and E.U. terrorism sanctions list.
-Additionally, Colombia and the United States have concluded arrangements to facilitate the exchange of data on known or suspected terrorists
+Additionally, Colombia and the United States concluded arrangements to facilitate the exchange of data on known or suspected terrorists.

 U.S. Assistance to Colombia

-The U.S. government supports Colombian efforts to transition from conflict towards peace by working in conflict-affected rural areas of Colombia, where violence, drug trafficking, the lack of government presence, and the absence of legal economic opportunities have historically converged.
-U.S. programs include support for Colombian government initiatives: implementation of Colombian government land reforms; support and protection for vulnerable populations including members of Indigenous and Afro-Colombian communities and human rights defenders; greater educational opportunities; public and private investments; reintegration of ex-combatants; and respect for human rights, social inclusion, and the rule of law.
+The U.S. government supports Colombian peace efforts by working in conflict-affected rural areas of Colombia where violence, drug trafficking, limited state presence, and the absence of licit economic opportunities historically converge.
+U.S. programs include support for Colombian government initiatives: implementation of land reforms; support and protection for vulnerable and underserved populations, migrant and refugee communities, including members of Indigenous and Afro-Colombian communities, persons with disabilities, and human rights defenders; greater and more equitable educational opportunities; public and private investments; reintegration of ex-combatants; and respect for human rights and the rule of law.

 Bilateral Economic Relations

-Colombia is an important trade partner for the United States, underscored by the landmark 2012 U.S.-Colombia Trade Promotion Agreement (CTPA) that has supported environmentally and socially sound economic growth and employment opportunities in both countries.
+Colombia is an important trade partner for the United States, underscored by the landmark 2012 U.S.-Colombia Trade Promotion Agreement (CTPA), which supports environmentally and socially sound economic growth and employment opportunities in both countries.
 The CTPA improves the investment environment and eliminates tariffs and other barriers to U.S. exports and reciprocal trade.
-U.S. agriculture exports have more than doubled under the CTPA, reaching over $2.5 billion in 2019.
+U.S. agriculture exports more than tripled under the CTPA since 2012.
+Colombian agricultural exports to the United States also grew by more than $2.1 billion and provided market access for more than 100 Colombian agricultural products.

-The United States is Colombia’s largest trade and investment partner, with large investments in the mining and manufacturing sectors.
-Colombia is the United States’ third-largest trade partner in Latin America, with two-way trade in goods and services totaling $29.9 billion in 2020.
-U.S.-owned affiliates account for more than 90,000 jobs in Colombia.
+The United States is Colombia’s largest trade and investment partner with more than $39.3 billion in bilateral goods and services trade in 2022 with large investments in the mining and manufacturing sectors.
+Colombia is also the United States’ third-largest trade partner in Latin America and U.S.-owned affiliates account for more than 90,000 jobs in Colombia.

-Primary U.S. exports to Colombia include oil, corn, and electric apparatus and parts.
+Primary U.S. exports to Colombia include oil, corn, and electrical equipment and parts.
 Primary U.S. imports from Colombia include crude oil, coffee, and cut flowers.

-Approximately 450 U.S. businesses have investments in Colombia.
-U.S. direct investment in Colombia is primarily concentrated in the mining and manufacturing sectors.
-Numerous private sector actors work in close partnership with U.S. assistance programs, leveraging additional resources and helping ensure projects are sustainable beyond the life of U.S. funding.
+Approximately 450 U.S. businesses have investments in Colombia with a large share of U.S. direct investment concentrated in the mining and manufacturing sectors.
+Numerous private sector actors partner with U.S. assistance programs, leveraging additional resources and helping ensure projects remain sustainable beyond the life of U.S. funding.

 The United States and Colombia have signed agreements on trade; labor rights; environmental protection; asset sharing; control of chemicals; ship-boarding; renewable and clean energy; science and technology; and civil aviation.